Understanding the Divine Feminine, God with us

 To understand the necessity of the Divine Feminine in our lives, we will continue to explore the differences between masculine and feminine spirituality.

-The feminine balances this interpretation by embracing Divine immanence, the belief that there is divinity in the material.
+But the feminine balances this interpretation by embracing Divine immanence, or the belief that there is divinity in the material.

 Sue Monk Kidd elaborates in Dissident Daughter: